 Therefore the trade doesn't offer a very good reward-to-risk ratio, yet the pattern still shows a transition from a short-term downtrend to a short-term uptrend.
-Patterns where the right shoulder low hits well above the low of head produce more favorable risk/reward ratios for trading.
+Patterns where the right shoulder low hits well above the low of head produce more favorable risk-to-reward ratios for trading.

 Recapping the Strategy

 The inverse head and shoulders pattern occurs during a downtrend and marks its end.
 The chart pattern shows three lows, with two retracements in between.
 The pattern completes and provides a potential buy point when the price rallies above the neckline or second retracement high.

 You would traditionally use a stop loss and price it just below the right shoulder and establish a target based on the height of the pattern added to the breakout price.
-Ideally, the trade should provide a better than 2:1 reward to risk ratio; if it doesn't, the pattern still provides useful information, showing the transition from downtrend to an uptrend.
+Ideally, the trade should provide a better than 2:1 reward to risk ratio; if it doesn't, the pattern still provides useful information, showing the transition from a downward trend to an upward trend.